benzmuircroft/temp/USERBASE.md

 - take away the DHT call beacuse the router has that and it will speed up loading by 50%

 - transfur ko to the router for security

+- get the loading bar to end at 100%